Our School

 • For whom written parental consent for use of the emergency AAI has been given.

-The school approves a list of medicines whereby the registered nurse, and those members of the staff who have been assessed as competent to administer medicines and trained as such, are authorised to administer some medicines at their own discretion (Form 3).
+The school approves a list of medicines whereby the registered nurse, and those members of the staff who have been assessed as competent to administer medicines and trained as such, are authorised to administer some medicines at their own discretion (List of approved medications below).

 Members of the staff may only administer the household medications if the parents have already provided their written consent for this to happen and only if there is a health reason to do so.
 All such intervention is recorded.